avaxcadabra/nft-mint/README.md

 To access the address with the million token, just chose "import an account" and give the private key you got when deploy your subnet

-And that's all !!! you got a little beat less then 1 million because when you deploy the contract, you got to pay the fees of your subnet transactions :-)
+And that's all !!! you got a little bit less then 1 million because when you have deployed the contract, you paid the fees for your subnet transactions :-)

 ## Let's mint NFT